I may get paid commission for purchases made after clicking a link in this post.

 Tools you need to keep track of your blogging finances

 As I said at the outset, keeping track of your blogging income and expenses is not especially difficult so long as you have a robust system in place.
-I use just three simple FREE tools to keep track of my blogging income and expenses…
+You need just three simple FREE tools to keep track of your blogging income and expenses…

 1. A spreadsheet